-There is no assurance that an active trading market for our securities will be sustained.
+There is no assurance that an active trading market for our common stock will be sustained.

-No assurance can be given that an active market for our shares will be sustained.
+Our common stock is listed on Nasdaq.
+However, no assurance can be given that an active market for our common stock will be sustained.
 In addition, although there have been market makers in our common stock, we cannot assure that these market makers will continue to make a market in our securities or that other factors outside of our control will not cause them to stop market making in our securities.
 Making a market in securities involves maintaining bid and ask quotations and being able to effect transactions in reasonable quantities at those quoted prices, subject to various securities laws and other regulatory requirements.
-Furthermore, the maintenance of a public trading market depends upon the existence of willing buyers and sellers, the presence of which is not within our control or that of any market maker.
+Furthermore, the development and maintenance of a public trading market depends upon the existence of willing buyers and sellers, the presence of which is not within our control or that of any market maker.
 Market makers are not required to maintain a continuous two-sided market, are required to honor firm quotations for only a limited number of securities, and are free to withdraw firm quotations at any time.
-Even with a market maker, factors such as our past losses from operations and the small size of our company mean that there can be no assurance that an active and liquid market for our securities will be sustained or that stockholders will be able to resell their securities at any price.
+Even with a market maker, factors such as our past losses from operations and the small size of our company mean that there can be no assurance of an active and liquid market for our securities developing in the foreseeable future.
+Even if there is a market for our securities, we cannot assure that securityholders will be able to resell their securities at any price.